broadwayinc/skapi-documentation/database/referencing.md

 For example, you can set the index value range so the total rating value does not exceed a certain value.

 Example below shows how you can build a review board where only 10 people are allowed to rate 1 to 5 and each user can only rate once.

+It is important to set restrictions on index values for cases like rating systems where you want to prevent users from posting malicious data to mess up your index informations.

 ```js
 let pollPost = skapi.postRecord({